futel/dialplan-functions/doc/client.md

 ## Next steps

-Set up the SIP server configuration for the SIP client as described in twilio-sip-server README-deploy.
+Set up the SIP server configuration for the SIP client as described in twilio-sip-server deploy.md.